-The Lateral Entry curriculum, developed for teachers who hold lateral entry license, provides a course of study leading to the development of the general pedagogy competencies needed to become certified to teach by the North Carolina Department of Public Instruction.
+The Lateral Entry curriculum provides a course of study leading to the development of the general pedagogy competencies needed to become certified to teach by the North Carolina Department of Public Instruction.

-Coursework includes human growth and development; learning theory; instructional technology; school policies and procedures; home, school, and community collaborations; and classroom organization and management to enhance learning.
+Course work includes human growth and development, learning theory, instructional technology, school policies and procedures, home, school, and community collaborations, and classroom organizations and management to enhance learning.
 Courses offered by partnering senior institutions include instructional methods, literacy, and diversity.

 Award Available – See Course Requirements below.